Fiji national under-20 rugby union team

-The Fiji national under 20 rugby team is for Fijian rugby union players aged 20 or under on January 1 of the year during which they are selected.
+The Fiji national under-20 rugby team, nicknamed the Baby Flying Fijians, is the national under-20 representative rugby union team of Fiji.

+History

 Under 20 age grade rugby came into existence, as a result of the IRB combining the Under 19 Rugby World Championship and Under 21 Rugby World Championship into a single IRB Junior World Championship tournament.

-Since 2014, the Fiji under-20 team has been invited to compete at the Australian Under 20 Rugby Championship.
+Since 2014, the Fiji under-20 team has been invited to compete at the Australian Youth Rugby Championships, and periodically into the Oceania Rugby U20 Championship, being a participant in 2018, 2019, and 2022.